almamuncsit/projects/weservices.md

 # We Services

-This is marketplace for service provider and customers.
-This project has three sections one for customer one for service provider and anoter one for super admin.
-This project has lots of functionality.
+This is a marketplace application for service provider and customers.
+This project has three sections one for customer one for service provider and another one for super admin.
+Here customer can post job and service providers bid on jobs.
+Finally customer hire service provider.
+This is not online marketplace this is offline marketplace.
+Here customer can hire service providers like AC Repairs, Desktop Repairs, Accountants, Barbers etc. This project has lots of functionality.
 Among these here I am represent few of those.
 To know more about the project please look at the demo.

 ## For visitors